Imagine what the right words can do for your business…

 Truth 2: Your Audience is Very Busy or Very Lazy

-To be honest, it’s probably the latter, but to give them the benefit of the doubt, let’s go with the former.
-Either way, the point is that they’re not going to go out of their way to follow your lead or do what you ask them to do.
+The point is that they’re not going to go out of their way to follow your lead or do what you ask them to do.
 Take point-of-sale (POS) surveys as an example.

-How often have you gone through your favorite drive-thru or your local DIY home repair supercenter and been told you’ve been selected to participate in a customer service survey?
+How often have you gone through your favorite drive-thru or local DIY home repair supercenter and been told you’ve been selected to participate in a customer service survey?

-Apparently, a lot of people.
 The response rate on POS surveys is only 1%.
-The problem is that many people simply throw the receipts away, either forgetting about the survey or opting not to waste their time regardless of the incentive.
+The problem is that many people discard the receipts or choose not to participate, regardless of the incentive.

 Truth 3: Your Audience is Smarter Than You Think

 Master showman P.T.
-Barnum has been attributed with the phrase, “There’s a sucker born every minute.
+Barnum has been attributed with the phrase, “There’s a sucker born every minute.”

 Published by David C Justin